dvldev-forks/awx/docs/tasks.md

     - AWX runs a variety of periodic tasks that clean up temporary files, and performs various administrative checks
-    - Every node in an AWX cluster runs a periodic task that serves as a heartbeat and capacity check
+    - Every node in an AWX cluster runs a periodic task that serves as a healthcheck and capacity check

 Tasks, Queues and Workers